Critically consider the health of your Development Management service to kickstart your improvement plan

 How to use it

-Next look at the ‘top tips’ and actions you want to take from the session.
+Finally, look at the ‘top tips’ and actions you want to take from the session.
 Which tips are you going to take on board and which are you going to dismiss? – it is ok to say a tip is not for you as long as you know why.
 Then if you decide you want to take forward a tip decide how you are going to implement it.
 Some you simply need to do and others may involve outside support such as from PAS.
-Also consider what other actions have come out of the discussion.
+Also, consider what other actions have come out of the discussion.
 Encourage all staff taking part in the session to generate other ideas and actions to help you develop an action plan.

 When you have completed the sections that you feel are important to your service you should be in an excellent position to prepare your own action plan of improvement in the format that is appropriate for your organisation.
-However it is also really important to use the toolkit to reflect back on the things you are doing well and therefore do not need to change.
+However, it is also really important to use the toolkit to reflect back on the things you are doing well and therefore do not need to change.
 Do not simply dwell on the negatives but celebrate success and promote best practice within your service.
-It is really important when Planning Departments are struggling with resourcing and workload presssures to celebrate with staff good practice and a job well done.
+It is really important when Planning Departments are struggling with resourcing and workload pressures to celebrate with staff good practice and a job well done.

 We have learned that no process is ever “fixed” and every Council has room to improve further.
-Let us know how you get on, and how this kit has helped.
+Let us know how you get on, and how this toolkit has helped.
 But before you begin here is some crucial advice we have taken from the most successful councils:

 - In many projects there is a big gap between “the big idea” and the subsequent HR process of changing job descriptions and organisational structures.
 This gap can be reduced by involving the affected people in the redesign, and not treating it as part of the ongoing day job.

 - No Development Management process works completely independently from another – they are all interlinked in some way to ensure that you provide a sound, customer-friendly and timely service.
 It is essential that everyone understands how the department works as a whole.
 Silo working, narrow targets and work being batched into self-contained activities is poison to a process.